SemenSimon/Renderer/README.md

 **basic shading:**  This version draws the faces for a bunch of cubes and uses a flat shading techniques to draw them.

-*NOTE:* The program with attempt to draw an infinitely large quadrilateral and crash if the camera plane intersects a cube, so maybe avoid doing that.
+*NOTE:* The program with attempt to draw an infinitely large triangle and crash if the camera plane intersects a cube, because I did not add clipping.